StartUp School in Research Projects

 Here is short info on the projects we are participating at the moment:

 StartUp Hub is supporting a community of entrepreneurial minded students from Haaga-Helia University of Applied Sciences & Helsinki Business College.
 By creating a sustainable model, the community can keep on contributing to the social capital of future entrepreneurs for years to come.
-The initiative is funded with grant from Helsinki Chamber of Commerce.
+The initiative is funded with a grant from Helsinki Chamber of Commerce.

 10 days 100 Challenges is a unique 10 days open innovation program where you learn new work-life skills and solve challenges together with leading innovative companies, professional experts and inspiring coaches.
 2-weeks program is open for everyone who wants to earn credits for their curriculum, find meaningful activity for the summer or is looking to connect with talented individuals and build professional networks.